Upper Extremity MRI (Hand, Wrist, Arm, Elbow, Long Bone or Shoulder MRI) - CAM 718

 • Scapholunate ballottement test

-• High clinical suspicion of a specific tendon rupture based on mechanism of injury and physical findings (i.e., triceps or pectorals tendon rupture)
+High clinical suspicion of specific tendon rupture based on mechanism of injury and physical findings (i.e., triceps or pectorals tendon rupture)

 • Recurrent

-• First time in any of the situations below that increase the risk or repeated dislocation
+• First time in any of the situations below that increase the risk of repeated dislocation

 • > 40 with exam findings concerning for rotator cuff tear (i.e., weakness on exam)